metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `present` (Boolean) Enabled set to false makes sure that the machine type or a preset can't add the timer.
-Defaults to true.
+- `present` (Boolean) Enabled set to false makes sure that the machine type or a preset can't add the timer.Defaults to true.
-- `tick_policy` (String) TickPolicy determines what happens when QEMU misses a deadline for injecting a tick to the guest.
-One of 'delay', 'catchup', 'merge', 'discard'.
+- `tick_policy` (String) TickPolicy determines what happens when QEMU misses a deadline for injecting a tick to the guest.One of 'delay', 'catchup', 'merge', 'discard'.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--clock--timer--hyperv"></a>